RKelln/5-directions/public/writing/ppf.md

 In 1822 [Charles Babbage](https://en.wikipedia.org/wiki/Charles_Babbage) began to build [_The Difference Engine_](https://en.wikipedia.org/wiki/Difference_engine) which could compute polynomial functions without using multiplication or division.
 Despite being well funded, Babbage never finished.
 He then designed a more complex machine called [The Analytical Engine](https://en.wikipedia.org/wiki/Analytical_Engine), programmed with punch cards and could do general purpose calculation.
 It was never built but would have been the first mechanical device to be a universal Turing machine.

 Notes:
+In 1822 [Charles Babbage](https://en.wikipedia.org/wiki/Charles_Babbage) began to build [_The Difference Engine_](https://en.wikipedia.org/wiki/Difference_engine) which could compute polynomial functions without using multiplication or division.
+Despite being well funded, Babbage never finished.
+He then designed a more complex machine called [The Analytical Engine](https://en.wikipedia.org/wiki/Analytical_Engine), programmed with punch cards and could do general purpose calculation.
+It was never built but would have been the first mechanical device to be a universal Turing machine.

 ### Credits <!-- .element: class="attribution" -->
 * [The Babbage Difference Engine #2 at CHM](https://www.youtube.com/watch?v=be1EM3gQkAY)